sharocko/help.codecademy.com/proposed/general/where-can-i-find-a-reference-for-a-programming-languages-syntax.md

 Every language has its own [API (Application Programming Interface)](http://en.wikipedia.org/wiki/Application_programming_interface) which defines all its tooling and library features.
 Codecademy's Glossaries highlight the most common features and syntaxes for a language's API.
 They can serve as a useful guide when studying new languages or a handy reference when trying to remember tricky syntax.

-Here are links to Codecademy Glossaries and to each language's API:
+Here are links to Codecademy's Glossaries and to each language's API:

 - [CSS](http://codecademy.com/glossary/css) ([API](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference))
 - [HTML](http://codecademy.com/glossary/html) ([API](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference))